Aliases for BRE Gene

 BRE (Brain And Reproductive Organ-Expressed (TNFRSF1A Modulator)) is a Protein Coding gene.
 Diseases associated with BRE include Centrotemporal Epilepsy.
-Among its related pathways are DNA Damage and Cell Cycle, Mitotic.
+Among its related pathways are DNA Double-Strand Break Repair and TWEAK Pathway.
 GO annotations related to this gene include tumor necrosis factor receptor binding and peroxisome targeting sequence binding.

 UniProtKB/Swiss-Prot for BRE Gene